 I maintain that we should take the Bible seriously, which means that we should let the Bible inform us when we should read it literally, when we should read it figuratively, and when it has both literal and figurative meanings.
 (Should we take the Bible Literally?
 Or Seriously?)

 Anderson reminds us that this is how some of the most influential early church fathers viewed Scripture.
-For authority, he cites all the way back to Irenaeus, the disciple of Polycarp who was a direct disciple of John – John, the disciple of Jesus and writer of the Gospel, epistles and Revelations.
-He is just two spiritual generations removed from John, who sat at the feet of Jesus and learned from Him face to face.
+For authority, he cites all the way back to Irenaeus, the disciple of Polycarp who was a direct disciple of John – the disciple of Jesus and writer of the Gospel, epistles and Revelations.
+Irenaeus is just one spiritual generation removed from Jesus.

-This is no New Age spiritualism or secret Gnostic knowledge.
-We are talking about the Living God who spoke to Abraham and David and took on human form in the body of Jesus, lived obediently to His own purpose as a man to the point of dying on a cross for our sins and rising from the dead in that same body to give us hope.
+I am not talking about New Age spiritualism or secret Gnostic knowledge.
+The Living God spoke to Abraham and David and took on human form in the body of Jesus, lived obediently to His own purpose as a man to the point of dying on a cross for our sins and rising from the dead in that same body to give us hope.
 This is the uncreated Word of God who was with God in the beginning, and was God, and through whom all that was created was made – the seen from the unseen.

 Anderson says in his latest article: